finestnothing/notes_collection/Notes/Companies/Dynatrace.md

 	- novena.petracaj@dynatrace.com
 	- Start date wouldn't be until July 25
 - Technical [[interview]] scheduled for [[2022-06-14]]
-	- 5 pillars of OOP (Just in case they're needed)
-		- Encapsulation
-			- Use a class without viewing code
-		- Data Hiding
-			- Cannot access internal data from outside the class
-		- Specialization
-			- Create advanced subclasses from existing classes
-		- Polymorphism
-			- Parent class references child class values
-			- E.G. Animals: Make noise, each animal makes a different noise but the call can be the same
-		- Division of Responsibility
-			- Lets multiple people develop a program together
-			- Set just the inputs and outputs so they can work together
 	- Interview Notes
 	- Molly
 		- Team lead